 At a majority of Intensive Outpatient Programs will have the clients still living in a sober living environment after a 24/7 treatment atmosphere.
 There are also some clients who live at home during their time in an IOP treatment.
 Intensive Outpatient eventually turns into just an Outpatient Program and the only difference is the required weekly or monthly hours that therapy is received.
 Some outpatient programs will require only a patient check-in once a month, but this is important to maintain some sort of communication with a clinical program during that transition back into society.

 When a client is done receiving treatment, this typically happens after spending at least 90 days in a quality drug addiction treatment program.
-Most treatment center facilities have an alumni program set up to stay in touch with the clients that have successfully completed treatment.
+Most heroin rehab, or treatment center facilities have an alumni program set up to stay in touch with the clients that have successfully completed treatment.
 The alumni type of programming allows the clinical program to keep tabs on clients that have recently transitioned back into life to make sure they are continuing with their journey in sobriety and also to be a resource if relapse does occur.

 A sad statistic we see is that over 80% of those being treated for an opioid based addiction end up relapsing.
 So it is important that any heroin rehab or addiction treatment center have a solid after-care program that checks in with clients after treatment to ensure they are still living a safe and sober life.
 We want to see better stats when it comes to addiction treatment, and we have seen that with more accountability this is the only way this can happen.